SvenGroot/Ookii.VmSockets/README.md

 Subsystem for Linux (WSL) using VSock can also communicate with a Windows host using Hyper-V sockets.

+To get started, keep reading or check out the [samples](src/Samples).

 ## Hyper-V sockets

 Hyper-V sockets are sockets using the `AF_HYPERV` address family.
 They provide a method for a